pkmn/engine/src/lib/gen1/README.md

 a special sentinel value to indicate `null`.
 Move PP data is only included for testing and is not necessary for the actual engine implementation.

+In order to workaround Pokémon Showdown's [bugged usage of `getRandomTarget`](#bugs), a boolean is required for each move (`Move.targets`) to determine whether it should advance the RNG in `selectMove`.
+This is only include if `-Dshowdown` is enabled.

 ### `Species` / `Species.Data`

 `Species` just serves as an identifier for a unique [Pokémon